RageAgainstThePixel/ElevenLabs-DotNet/ElevenLabs-DotNet-Proxy/Readme.md

     - Powershell install: `Install-Package ElevenLabs-DotNet-Proxy`
     - Manually editing .csproj: `<PackageReference Include="ElevenLabs-DotNet-Proxy" />`
 3. Create a new class that inherits from `AbstractAuthenticationFilter` and override the `ValidateAuthentication` method.
 This will implement the `IAuthenticationFilter` that you will use to check user session token against your internal server.
-4. In `Program.cs`, create a new proxy web application by calling `ElevenLabsProxyStartup.CreateDefaultHost` method, passing your custom `AuthenticationFilter` as a type argument.
+4. In `Program.cs`, create a new proxy web application by calling `ElevenLabsProxyStartup.CreateWebApplication` method, passing your custom `AuthenticationFilter` as a type argument.
 5. Create `ElevenLabsAuthentication` and `ElevenLabsClientSettings` as you would normally with your API keys, org id, or Azure settings.

 ```csharp